JoeZhang229/clipboardHealthChallenge/Ticket_Breakdown.md

 ![database structure to link custom ID to database ID](./agentIDs.png)

+Breakdown on how the existing process is handled.
 ```
     function getShiftsByFacility(facilityId) {
         returns shifts worked by Quarter, and agents' info associated with the shifts